-Dendrobatids are commonly known as poison arrow and poison dart frogs due to native Indian tribes reportedly rubbing their arrow tips on the frogs' backs before hunting.
-However, only three species have been documented as actually being used for this purpose, including the golden poison frog, the most toxic of all frog species.
-Much medical research is now being done with the alkaloid toxin, batrachotoxin, that the golden poison frog secretes.
-Researchers are trying to develop muscle relaxants, heart stimulants and anesthetics from the batrachotoxin.
+These frogs are commonly known as poison arrow or poison dart frogs because indigenous community reportedly rubbed their arrow tips on the frogs' backs before hunting.
+However, only three species have actually been documented being used for this purpose, including the golden poison frog, the most toxic of all frog species.

 Poison frogs are generally small species, about 0.75 to 1.5 inches (20 to 40 millimeters) in length.